Introduction

 • Manual testing doesn’t scale - You can’t manually test every commit.
 Automated tests can.

-Automated tests in CI act as a safety net: they catch problems before code reaches production.
+Automated CI tests act as a safety net, catching issues before production.

 CI Best Practices